Improving cancer outcomes for our Black communities

 We are also encouraging all Black men aged 45 and over, to talk to their GP practice about having a PSA Blood test.
 A PSA blood test involves taking a blood sample from the arm and it can help identify if you need to be sent to hospital for further tests for prostate cancer.

-Who can request a PSA blood test and who’s invited for breast cancer screening?
+What is the PSA blood test and who’s invited for breast cancer screening?

 PSA blood test to identify prostate cancer